florianRacine/Leetcode-BLIND-75-Solutions-cpp/README.md

 ## Website

-You can find Leetcode BLIND 75 problems with this website : https://neetcode.io/practice
+You can find Leetcode BLIND 75 problems on this website : https://neetcode.io/practice

 ## Installation